Shopify: Source Tracking

 - The Engage email they clicked on

 When this data is available, we will store it in the customer's shopping cart data.
-If that cart is placed and turns into an order, we will then store in the order's note attributes in Shopify.
+If that cart is placed and turns into an order, we will then store in the order's additional details in Shopify.

 Some things to note: